Killerbacon34/Bryant-Huang-BU.github.io/README.md

-# CSI3335 Project Virtual Environment
+# CSI3335 Project Virtual Environment Setup

-This repository provides a virtual environment setup with specified dependencies for student projects in the CSI3335 course. **Please use Python 3.10 and above**
+This repository is the QueryQuintet Team repository.
+Setup for the virtual environment is below. **Please use Python 3.10 and above**

 ## Description